chrisvneal/odin-calculator/README.md

-# odin-calculator
+# Odin Project Calcultor

-A calculator I built for one of the Odin projects.
+A calculator I built for one of the Odin projects using HTML, CSS, and JavaScript.